 Lithium is one of the key ingredients used to power the modern world.
 Whether it's rechargeable batteries for phones, electric vehicles or grid storage, chances are it contains some sort of lithium.

-Australia is one of the world's biggest lithium producers and home to several listed lithium miners.
+The good news for local investors is that Australia is one of the world's biggest lithium producers and home to several ASX lithium stocks.
 As such, Australian investors are well placed to cash in on the latest hot stock.
-However, like any trend they'll be major winners and losers along the way.
+However, like any trend, there will be major winners and losers along the way.

 Read on to find out what you need to know about lithium shares.

 Lithium stocks are companies in the lithium industry.
 There are 2 main types of lithium companies: lithium producers and companies that rely on lithium as a raw material.

 Companies that produce lithium can either mine hard rock or harvest lithium-brine deposits.
 Mining removes lithium from a mineral using a drill, while harvesting brine deposits extracts lithium that has dissolved in groundwater through evaporation.
 The brine technique takes approximately 18 months, which is slower than traditional mining.

 Many companies that use lithium generally focus on lithium-ion batteries and devices.
 For example, electric vehicles rely on lithium as the basis for their green technology.

 Many of the major car manufacturers have been announcing partnerships with lithium miners.
 So price fluctuations and changes in the lithium market can directly affect the stock prices of companies that use lithium as a raw material.